The official language is French and the West African CFA franc is the currency of the Benin. The domain is .bj and the country code is +229.

 In Benin, Football is considered as a national sport, and it is a passion of many Beninese, Beninois people.
 La Béninoise is not only a traditional drink, but one of the national drink of Benin.
 As poetry is a highly appreciated art, many poets like Not Declared represent a national Beninese, Beninois symbol.

 The country was founded by Oranmiyan.
-The current president of Benin is Patrice Talon and N/A is the Prime Minister.
+The current president of Benin is Patrice Talon.

 In Benin the power plugs and sockets are of type C, E. The standard voltage is 220 V and the frequency is 50 Hz.